 Your doctor will place a cystoscope through the opening of your urethra -- the duct that you pee through -- and into your bladder.

 The cytoscope is a thin tube with a light and video camera on the end.
 Your doctor will inject salt water through the tube and into your bladder.
-This will allow him to see the inner lining of your bladder with the camera.
+This will allow them to see the inner lining of your bladder with the camera.
 Blue and white types of cystoscopy used with imaging agents are particularly effective with helping to detect invasive bladder cancer.

 Transurethral Resection of Bladder Tumor (TURBT)